-There are unlimited options for making crispy sandwiches with potato chips as they can be added to almost any type of basic sandwich to make them crispy.
+There are unlimited options for making crispy sandwiches with potato chips.
+They can be added to almost any type of basic sandwich to make them crispy.

 In fact, understandably this can be quite confusing for Americans who call what we call ‘crisps’ – ‘potato chips’.
 What Americans call ‘Fries’ or ‘French fries’ we call ‘chips’.

-And as these type of sandwiches are not normally things an American would eat (although why on earth not?!) – You can understand the confusion.
+And as these types of sandwiches are not normally things an American would eat (although why on earth not?!! – they are so good!) – you can understand the confusion.

 So just to clear it up, here you have a chip sandwich or chip butty: